raspberrypilearning/recruiting-volunteers/en/step_3.md

 + Newspaper articles
 + Radio interviews
 + Presentations or visits to local companies
++ Host an information session for prospective volunteers
 + Current volunteers, parents, sponsors or venue staff asked to recruit others

 --- task ---

-**Review** the 'How to recruit' list.
+**Review** the 'How to promote' list.
 Which of these approaches would be most impactful in your local area?
 What approach would you prefer to try?
 Are there other ways you could reach potential volunteers in your local area not mentioned on this list?

 --- /task ---